ktangsali/physicsnemo-sym/docs/user_guide/features/post_processing.rst

 .. note::

-    The ``true_vtk_map`` tells Modulus Sym what point fields to use as target values.
+    The ``true_vtk_map`` tells PhysicsNeMo Sym what point fields to use as target values.
     Here we are defining two target variables ``u`` and ``v`` which use the data in the first and second component of the field ``U`` in the VTK file.

 .. warning::

-    Modulus Sym only supports the use of point data arrays in VTK objects.
+    PhysicsNeMo Sym only supports the use of point data arrays in VTK objects.

 This includes building validators/inferencers from more complex meshes as well.
 Even the results from a 2D system can be projected onto a 3D object using a VTK point inferencer.